The revealing science behind Lidar technology

 Lidar has come of age as an optical sensor technology.
 Although the principle is simple, it has taken a decade to make the technology accessible to consumers and B2B markets alike.
 Microchip technology and affordable technology have made Lidar an affordable technology for detection and measuring distance.
 Manufacturers of lidar technology have made the driverless car possible.
 You can read all about the ins and outs of this versatile sensor technology in this article.

 Lidar originated in the aerospace industry.
 The laser technology has been used for some time to measure altitude in relation to the terrain below.
 Other industries besides car manufacturers are also embracing the benefits of lidar sensors for autonomous movement applications.
+For example, lidar is used in Automated Guided Vehicles (AGVs) and in Autonomous Mobile Robots (AMRs).

-Rob Pieters, account manager at Sentech, is thinking further ahead.
+Mulders is thinking further ahead.
 “We are focusing on integrating lidar and radar in a single compact sensor module.
 Sensor fusion allows you to take advantage of both detection technologies.”

 History of lidar